serkansokmen/bakarlar/README.md

 Bakarlar
 ========

 Some eyes tracking some blobs

+Installation software, 2009

 [more](http://serkansokmen.com/80183/310723/projects/observer)